SlyMarbo/spdy/README.md

 My implementation of SPDY/v3 (work in progress).

-So far, servers are ready, but the client API is experimental.
+So far, servers and clients are ready, but the client API is not completely stable.

 Note that this implementation currently supports SPDY/3, but not SPDY/2.